-Syria Weekly: Deal or no deal between Turkey-US?
+Syria Weekly: Deal or no deal between Turkey and the US?

 The deal should address some of Ankara's concerns about the presence of hostile Kurdish forces close to its border, while US President Donald Trump would be able to act on previous pledges to scale-back the American troop presence in Syria.

 For Washington's allies in the Syrian Democratic Forces (SDF) - who were instrumental in the defeat of the Islamic State group in Syria - the results of the negotiations will be disastrous, potentially giving Turkish forces control over territories currently under their authority.